-- 4) Drag the PRICES\TAXES sheet to the whitespace below HEALTH and RESTAURANTS.
-This sheet has information about the relative prices of milk, soda, and tax rates attached to junk food. - 5) You'll see it created the join for you.
-Click "Go to Worksheet"
+4) Drag the PRICES_TAXES sheet to the whitespace below HEALTH and RESTAURANTS.
+This sheet has information about the relative prices of milk, soda, and tax rates attached to junk food.

+You'll see it created the join for you.
+Click "Sheet 3."